Metacrafters0x1/ethproof_Project/README.md

 }
 ```

-Tokening is the name of our Solidity contract. tokenName and tokenSymbol define the name and symbol of the token, respectively. totalSupply keeps track of the total number of tokens, initialized to 0.
+firstcontract is the name of our Solidity contract. tokenName and tokenSymbol define the name and symbol of the token, respectively. totalSupply keeps track of the total number of tokens, initialized to 0.
 Now, let's break down each part of the code in more detail:

 ## 1. Solidity Version and License
 ```